raineorshine/npm-check-updates/README.md

 ## Config File

-Add a `.ncurc.{json,yml,js,cjs}` file to your project directory to specify configuration information.
+Add a `.ncurc.{json,yaml,yml,js,mjs,cjs}` file to your project directory to specify configuration information.

 For example, `.ncurc.json`: